-Claire provides strategic communications advice and support to various research projects within TIA, including the ARC Industrial Transformation Training Centre for Innovative Horticultural Products, Dairy on PAR, and the Principal Research Organisation for Microbial Ecology and Physiology.
+Claire provides strategic communications advice and communications management to various research projects within the Tasmanian Institute of Agriculture (TIA), including the Aspirations for Food and Agriculture (TasAgFuture) project, ARC Industrial Transformation Training Centre for Innovative Horticultural Products, Dairy on PAR, and the Principal Research Organisation for Microbial Ecology and Physiology.

 Claire is passionate about communicating new research and ideas — in the past she has taken up this challenge working for two of New Zealand’s public art galleries and for a NZ-wide tertiary project called Engaged Social Science (eSocSci), managed by Massey University in Wellington.
 As Communications and Marketing Coordinator for eSocSci, Claire supported social scientists to digitally publicise their research and helped to connect their work with emerging environmental science through official networking events and online communications platforms.

 Claire has also worked as a statutory social worker and in local government and community sector policy for the New Zealand Government.

 Claire has come to TIA from a digital content coordination and copywriting role for a Tasmanian marketing company.

 Bachelor of Arts, University of Otago, New Zealand, 2006

 Bachelor of Social & Community Work, University of Otago, New Zealand, 2009